Museum Ludwig, Außenansicht bei Tag

 Sweaty and hard-working, she doesn’t mind getting her hands dirty as she spans the world with her work.
 She likes to look back, but whenever she turns round, all she can see is green and growing.
 She comes out in style, spreading a holiday mood by the lake, festive cheer in the park and triumphant singing on her stages.
 All this is waiting to be discovered at the next stop: Essen main station.

-Learn more about :topic
+Learn more about Essen

 Spacious and first-classMuseum Folkwang